Security-Onion-Solutions/securityonion-docs/hunt.rst

 The third and final section of output is a data table that contains all search results and allows you to drill into individual search results as necessary.
 Clicking the table headers allows you to sort ascending or descending.
 Starting from the left side of each row, there is an arrow which will expand the result to show all of its fields.
 To the right of that arrow is the ``Timestamp`` field.
 Next, a few standard fields are shown: ``source.ip``, ``source.port``, ``destination.ip``, ``destination.port``, ``log.id.uid`` (Zeek unique identifier), ``network.community_id`` (Community ID), and ``event.dataset``.
 Depending on what kind of data you're looking at, there may be some additional data-specific fields as well.

-Clicking a value in the Events table brings up a menu of actions for that value.
-The plus and minus magnifying glass icons to the left allow you to include or exclude (respectively) those values in your query.
-The third magnifying glass starts a new query for just the value itself.
-The fourth icon takes you to pcap for the stream.
-The fifth icon (bell) creates an alert for the event.
-The ``G`` and ``VT`` on the right end of the actions menu look up the value at Google and VirusTotal (respectively).
+Clicking a value in the Events table brings up a context menu of actions for that value.
+This allows you to refine your existing search, start a new search, or even pivot to external sites like Google and VirusTotal.

 The default Fetch Limit for the Events table is ``100``.
 If you need to see more than 100 events, you can increase the Fetch Limit and then page through the output using the left and right arrow icons or increase the ``Rows per page`` setting.